 In a newly published study, astronomers detail the discovery of two ancient brown dwarfs that are moving at speeds of 100-200 kilometers per second.

 Brown dwarfs are star-like objects but are much less massive (with less than 7% of the Sun’s mass), and do not generate internal heat through nuclear fusion like stars.
-Because of this brown dwarfs simply cool and fade with time and very old brown dwarfs become very cool indeed – the new discoveries have temperatures of 250-600 degrees Celsius (480-1,100 degrees Fahrenheit), much cooler than stars (in comparison the Sun has a surface temperature of 5600 degrees Celsius or 10,000 degrees Fahrenheit).
+Because of this brown dwarfs simply cool and fade with time and very old brown dwarfs become very cool indeed – the new discoveries have temperatures of 250-600 degrees Celsius (480-1,100 degrees Fahrenheit), much cooler than stars (in comparison to the Sun has a surface temperature of 5600 degrees Celsius or 10,000 degrees Fahrenheit).